Skip to content

 Displaying Flash Messages

 Any flash messages for the current session are available from the flash_messages variable in templates.
-Each message is an instance of FlashMessage and has a message and type fields.
+Each message is an instance of FlashMessage.

 You can use these to display flash messages in your templates.